-Allergy Associates of Sarasota and Venice offers quick, accurate, non-invasive asthma diagnosis and treatment for patients of all ages.
+Allergy Associates of Sarasota, Venice & Bradenton offers quick, accurate, non-invasive asthma diagnosis and treatment for patients of all ages.

 Asthma is a very common condition that is, unfortunately, under- and misdiagnosed.
 This is due to the fact that obtaining an accurate asthma diagnosis can be a challenge, especially when the patient is a child.
 For an informed, accurate asthma diagnosis to be made, it’s essential to have a variety of asthma testing tools.
 Dr. Rucker is double board-certified in allergy, immunology, and pediatrics, making her especially skilled in asthma diagnosis and treatment for pediatric patients.
 Our office is equipped with the newest, most comprehensive tools for asthma testing and treatment.
 We provide spirometry testing and FeNO testing to ensure an accurate diagnosis.
 Request an appointment today to start managing your asthma symptoms!

 If you’re ready to address your allergy, schedule an appointment with us today.